All You Need to Know About Critical Chain Project Management

 With CCPM, you’ll use late start schedules, and you’ll build in a reasonable buffer, but you won’t necessarily plan for a worst-case scenario.

-In Critical Chain Project Management, you don’t add a buffer to every deadline.
-Instead, you place it at the end of the critical chain.
+One misconception we see constantly is that buffers should be sprinkled into every individual deadline.
+In Critical Chain Project Management, you don’t do that.
+Instead, you place a single shared buffer at the end of the critical chain.
 By doing so, you can exploit the law of aggregation which we discussed a little earlier.
 The buffer is listed as an activity itself, but you don’t specify what work might fill it.
+Sounds simple because it kind of is.

 The simplest way to calculate buffers is to add up all the activity time-frames.
 Half of that total represents your buffer.
 This buffer is shared among all activities, so if one is late and another can’t start because the previous one was overdue, there’s time to set things to rights.